• Skip to main content

 Red Velvet Blossoms

-These red velvet blossoms are soft, chewy, and decadent cookies that feature an amazing blend of cocoa and vanilla flavors!
-They're rolled in red sanding sugar for a vibrant red color that will make your Christmas or Valentine's day extra special.
-Finish them off with a dark chocolate Hershey's kiss and enjoy!
+These red velvet blossoms are soft, chewy, and decadent cookies with an amazing blend of cocoa and vanilla flavors!
+They're rolled in red sanding sugar for a vibrant red color, making your Christmas or Valentine's Day extra special.
+Finish them off with a dark chocolate Hershey's kiss, and enjoy!

 Servings: 36 servings